Opportunities for development of European space downstream applications

 EUSPA stimulates the market development of the EU space downstream sector and supports the uptake of space-based solutions, through its Horizon Europe calls.
 EUSPA’s space calls are placed under the pillar II of Horizon Europe, where specifically Cluster 4 of the Work Programme focuses on Digital, Industry, and Space.

 The first EUSPA Horizon Europe Call with an overall budget of 32.6 million EUR is already in implementation phase with 13 ongoing projects that foster the European Green Deal, safeguard our society from crises and underpin Europe’s digital sovereignty.
-The second Horizon Europe Call with an overall budget of 48.1 million EUR is closed for submission and the evaluation is currently ongoing.
+The second Horizon Europe Call comprises an overall budget of 48.1 million EUR.

 The Call is structured in the following 5 topics:

 - EGNSS - Transition towards a green, smart and more secure post-pandemic society (Innovation Action) 3.5mEUR

 The scope of the actions is the development and use of commercial downstream solutions, based on synergies between the EU space programme components and digital technology for green, smart and more secure solutions addressing a variety of social and economic challenges which emerged during the COVID-19 pandemic crisis.

 - EGNSS - Closing the gaps in mature, regulated and long lead markets (Innovation Action) 8mEUR

 The topic aims to fulfill gaps in mature, regulated and long lead markets (including rail, maritime inland waterways, fisheries and aquaculture, road and automotive, and aviation) and, deliver concrete pathways to standardization and certification towards broader EGNSS adoption and its differentiators.